CPMpy/cpmpy/docs/modeling.md

 When using `solveAll()`, a solver will use an optimized native implementation behind the scenes when that exists.

 It has a `display=...` argument that can be used to display expressions or as a callback, as well as the `solution_limit=...` argument to set a solution limit.
 It also accepts any named argument, like `time_limit=...`, that the underlying solver accepts.
+It also accepts any named argument, like `time_limit=...`, that the underlying solver accepts.
+For more information about the available arguments, look at [the solver API documentation](api/solvers.html) for the solver in question.
 ```python
 n = m.solveAll(display=[x,cp.sum(x)], solution_limit=3)
 # [array([1, 0]), 1]